Have you been at Carrick?: Double meaning

-A two-verse form of the air is commonly stated to have been used in Ireland during the Penal era as a form of "code" to signify the holding of mass.
-In this interpretation, believed by Ennis, Seosamh Ó hÉanaí and others and perpetuated when the song was taught in schools, the first line refers to a mass rock rather than a placename and the singer's "Valentine" is a veiled reference to the Church.
+A two-verse form of the air is sometimes stated to have been used in Ireland during the Penal era as a form of "code" to signify the holding Mass.
+In this interpretation, believed by Ennis, Seosamh Ó hÉanaí and others and perpetuated when the song was taught in schools, the first line refers to a mass rock rather than a placename and the singer's "Valentine" is a veiled reference to the Catholic Church.
 One early source is the 1937 story 'Carraig an Aifrinn' by Sean O Cuirinn, which bases a story of penal-era repression on "An raibh tu ag an gCarraig".
 Nevertheless, it is likely that the original, six-verse version was conceived as a love song, rather than an allegory.
 The musician and musicologist Tomás Ó Canainn has criticised what he calls "the attempt by the over-scrupulous to show that almost every love song is in reality a religious song", noting that "An Raibh tu ar an gCarraig [...] could be interpreted as a symbolic song about the Mass-rock, as long as it is realised that it is first of all a love song".
 Hugh Shields, in Narrative singing in Ireland, noted the subsequent imposition, in the popular imagination, of an interpretation "oddly at variance with the surface meaning" of the text as a powerful example of the "potential of songs to generate narrative".